publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/m__us_usc_t42_s1395b–8.md

 >     “(d) __Demonstration Projects Sites.—__

 >     Not later than 2 years after the date of the enactment of this Act \[Dec.
-8, 2003\], the Secretary shall conduct a demonstration project in at least one area that the Secretary determines has a population of individuals entitled to benefits under part A of title XVIII of the Social Security Act \[part A of this subchapter\], and enrolled under part B of such title \[part B of this subchapter\], with a rate of incidence of diabetes that significantly exceeds the national average rate of all areas.
+8, 2003\], the Secretary shall conduct a demonstration project in at least one area that the Secretary determines has a population of individuals entitled to benefits under part A of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\], and enrolled under part B of such title \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\], with a rate of incidence of diabetes that significantly exceeds the national average rate of all areas.

 >     “(e) __Evaluation and Report.—__